 "This partnership embodies this shared desire to act together for a collective benefit.
-The increase in the fleet to 600 taxis will contribute to improving the quality of the air in our capital by the end of 2020.
+The increase in the fleet will contribute to improving the quality of the air in the capital.
 With this ambitious project, technology is in line with ecology and the new economy.
 All of this to reinvent the taxi, a major mobility profession," commented Pierre-Étienne Franc, Vice-president of Hydrogène Energie of Air Liquide at the launch in February 2019.

 To go beyond this first captive fleet, France announced its new ambitions in 2018 via its Hydrogen deployment plan for the energy transition: 500 light vehicles, 200 heavy vehicles and 100 stations by 2023.
 And by 2028, 20 to 50,000 light vehicles, 800 to 2,000 heavy vehicles and 400 to 1,000 stations.
 A year after announcing the Plan, eleven projects have been selected to implement these ambitions and will receive financial backing.
 These projects focus on establishing captive fleets of hydrogen vehicles: cars, buses (including a "1,000 buses plan"), light or heavy utility vehicles, and garbage trucks.
 The installation of hydrogen distribution stations and gas production infrastructure in the regions is also part of the equation.

 In January 2019, Moon Jae-in, the President of Korea, reaffirmed the country's hydrogen mobility ambitions: 67,000 vehicles by 2022 and 820,000 in 2030 (including 20,000 trucks and 20,000 buses).
 A necessary transition for this small country; the fifth largest consumer of energy in the world, more than 95% of which is imported.
 Besides energy independence and the urgency of the fight against fine particles which invade cities, the government intends to develop a new economy.
 It should allow the creation of 200,000 new jobs by 2030.
 It also wants the country to become the world leader in hydrogen cars.